As published in Plastics Machinery Magazine, February 2020

 “The variable tooth spacing means the force is evenly spread out.
 The tie bar engages for even force application,” Rak said.
 “The distance from one groove to the other grooves is not even.
 The grooves that are further away from the platen [have] a smaller distance, rather than those that are closer.
 The reason is the stress and the force from the most remote grooves looking from the platen toward the end of the tie bar have to [absorb] a larger stress than those that are closer to the platen.
 It is patented and unique.”

-All the DK machines now use linear guide rails, which offer smoother operation.
+All of BOLE’s DK series injection molding machines now use linear guide rails, which offer smoother operation.
 “The linear guide rails are instead of regular flat steel-on-steel gliding shoes that were not linear,” Rak said.

-At K 2019, Bole exhibited an updated 520 DK machine, which made an under-the-hood cover part for the automotive industry.
+At K 2019, BOLE exhibited an updated 520 DK machine, which made an under-the-hood cover part for the automotive industry.
 The redesigned DK series is available in North America.
-Bole plans an open house at its Stow, Ohio, headquarters this summer to showcase machines in the series, including the BL950 DK, which the company is targeting to automotive customers and others with larger molds.
+Bole plans an open house at its Stow, Ohio, headquarters this summer to showcase the injection molding machines in the series, including the BL950 DK, which the company is targeting to automotive customers and others with larger molds.

 The world’s well-known brands trust Bole